lili321456/LMCBench/README.md

    ```

 2. **Run Prediction Script**
-   Execute the `pred_one_shot.py` script to generate predictions.
+   Execute the `pred_one_shot.py` script to generate predictions using the prepared 100 data samples.
 The script is located in the `LongCite_code` directory:

    ```bash
    python LongCite_code/pred_one_shot.py